-© WEP 2017
+© WEP 2023

 Who Can Go?

+You must be enrolled at a school in The Australian Capital Territory, South Australia, Tasmania, Queensland, New South Wales or Victoria to apply for a WEP student exchange program.
 In order to be accepted into the program, you need at least a C grade average at school.
 If applying for an English speaking country you are required to maintain these grades whilst overseas.
 However, in non-English speaking countries you are simply expected to display a concerted, conscientious approach to your schoolwork while you master the language.
 Irrespective of language skills, students are expected to participate in all assessments (exams, tests, etc).

 Language experience is not necessary for most countries.
 Some countries do have a language prerequisite and you will need to have prior experience learning the language before you apply.
 Intensive language courses may, in some circumstances, meet language prerequisites.
 WEP strongly recommends language preparation prior to departure as language knowledge is of enormous benefit in assisting you to quickly adapt to your new family, school and life.

 Of course, there are English-speaking destinations available if you are not interested in learning another language.

 Positive personal characteristics are important!
 Students should be effective communicators, independent, confident, adaptable, resilient, realistic, respectful, accepting of cultural differences, tolerant, motivated and have a history of making wise choices.

 High school student exchange is a challenging program and it is essential for the student to be physically and emotionally healthy in order to successfully complete their program.